Custom Acquisition Events

 The channel axis

 In Micro-Manager, hardware settings for different channels are typically controlled by providing the group and preset name of a Config group.
 This is specified using the config_group field of acquisition events.
-These hardware control instructions can be specified independently of how the image is stored/displayed in the acquisition event
+These hardware control instructions can be specified independently of how the image is stored/displayed in the acquisition event.

 event = {